Interaction-driven plateau transition between integer and fractional Chern Insulators

 Fig.~\ref{fig:transition_observables} summarizes the evolution of several observables as a function of interaction strength $V$, for our target scenario: $n_\phi=3/11$, $L_y = 6$.
-We find multiple indications of a direct CI-FCI phase transition at a critical $V_c$.
+For additional data for $L_y = 7$ and $L_y = 8$, see Appendix D. We find multiple indications of a direct CI-FCI phase transition at a critical $V_c$.

 The first sign of a phase transition is found in the correlation length $\xi$.
 At $V_c$, our data for $\xi(\chi)$ suggest a divergence with bond dimension [Fig.~\ref{fig:transition_observables}(a)].
 This is consistent with a continuous quantum phase transition occurring at $V_c$.
 The entanglement spectrum (ES) $\lbrace - \log \lambda_i(k_y) \rbrace$ of the Schmidt decomposition into two half-infinite states $\state{\Psi}=\sum_{i,k_y}\lambda_{i}(k_y) \state{\chi^L_{i,k_y}}\otimes \state{\chi^R_{i,k_y}}$ is shown in Fig.~\ref{fig:transition_observables}(b).
 At $V_c$, it displays a sudden opening of the lowest gap, as well as other discontinuous changes in higher entanglement energies.
 In the ES, we define the entanglement gap $\Delta_{\xi}$ as the gap between the lowest two levels within the same quantum number and momentum sector.
 Fig.~\ref{fig:transition_observables}(c), shows a discontinuity of $\Delta_{\xi}$ at $V_c$, and a tendency of the gap to decrease for $V < V_c$ approaching the transition.
 Thus, the entanglement properties of the system also support a phase transition.